04 Nov, 2019 How to ensure de-colonisation doesn’t become de-Christianisatian

 The problem is that our faith has become connected with the ‘colonisation’ period in the mindset of people today.
-So to de-colonise means to de-Christianise!
+So to de-colonise for some means to de-Christianise!

-This is not a fair view – but it is the predominant view!
+This is not a fair view – but it might be the current predominant view!

 #4 – The post-colonisation period: What will come of the Christian faith?